LouiseSteward/learn/palliative-care-for-children/text/13-appendices.md

 * [Appendix J](#appendix-j)
 {:.chapter-toc}

-## Appendix A

-### The International Children’s Palliative Care Network (ICPCN) charter of rights for life-limited and life-threatened children
+## Appendix A: The International Children’s Palliative Care Network (ICPCN) charter of rights for life-limited and life-threatened children

 1. Every child should expect individualised, culturally and age appropriate palliative care as defined by the World Health Organization (WHO).
 The specific needs of adolescents and young people shall be addressed and planned for.
 2. Palliative care for the child and family shall begin at the time of diagnosis and continue alongside any curative treatments throughout the child’s illness, during death and in bereavement.
 The aim of palliative care shall be to relieve suffering and promote quality of life.